 Is bipolar and lying a perfect storm?

 During an episode, the normal self is temporarily replaced by someone who is convinced they are special and superior.
 He or she is now so wrapped up in themselves that they can only perceive other people and events through their own self-engrossment.
 Nothing has significance except for how it relates to their wonderful, perfect self – right here and right now.
 What are some examples of our society’s “special” or “superior” people?
-Think about royalty, celebrities, presidents, third-world dictators.
+Think about royalty, celebrities, presidents, and third-world dictators.
 Often, we see such people acting as if they can play by a different set of rules.
 They are above the law.
 Bipolar liars may have such an inflated sense of self-importance that they feel suffocated and constrained by everyday life.
-“Great Ones” do not have to stick to drab and suffocating facts, especially if the truth stands in opposition to seemingly brilliant insights and moments of revelation (rather than the base and tawdry need for excitement that others may perceive).
+“Great Ones” do not have to stick to drab and suffocating circumstances, especially if the truth stands in opposition to seemingly brilliant insights and moments of revelation (rather than the base and tawdry need for excitement that others may perceive).

 Why bipolar lying is wrong